Welcome

 PGY-2 Pharmacy Informatics Residency

-The PGY2 Pharmacy Informatics residency offers the resident the opportunity to practice supporting medication use technologies across the Cleveland Clinic Health System.
-Required rotations are Automation & Technology, Orders Management, Reporting & Analytics, Clinical Decision Support, Informatics Theory, Informatics Leadership, and Student Precepting.
+The PGY-2 Pharmacy Informatics residency offers the opportunity to practice supporting medication use technologies across the Cleveland Clinic Health System.
+Required rotations include: Automation & Technology, Orders Management, Reporting & Analytics, Clinical Decision Support, Informatics Theory, Informatics Leadership, and Student Precepting.
 Elective opportunities are available in specialty-focused areas including Oncology Informatics, Ambulatory Informatics, Antimicrobial Stewardship, and Order Set Management.

-To assist with building research skills, the residents will participate in the residency research curriculum that takes place throughout the residency year.
+To assist with building research skills, the residents will participate in research curriculum that takes place throughout the year.
 Additional research resources include: staff statistician, statistical software, and grant funding through the department of pharmacy.
-Optional Experience: Residents can choose to complete a leadership certificate which is a 12-month training program that focuses on 4 key areas: essentials of leadership, leading yourself, leading others, and leading the profession of pharmacy.

 Contact